electronicarts/ea-async/README.md

 Getting started
 ---------------

-Orbit Async requires JVM 1.8.x as it relies on CompletableFuture, a new class.
+EA Async requires JVM 1.8.x as it relies on CompletableFuture, a new class.

 It can work with java and scala and with any JVM language that generates classes using methods with CompletableFuture, CompletionStage, or com.ea.orbit.concurrrent.Task return types.